Employee Value Propositions (EVPs)

 3. Prioritize employee needs

 From your research (with Vouch video, of course:), determine the key elements employees value most in their employment experience.
 This could include aspects such as work-life balance and the ability to have a personal life, professional development opportunities, or a supportive and inclusive work environment.
-Use these insights to tailor your EVP to meet employee needs.
-If you fulfil employee needs, they will be more likely to view the organization as a desirable place to work and stay long-term.

 4. Be 100% transparent

-Ensure that your EVP accurately reflects what employees can expect from their employment experience.
-The last thing you want to do is "polish" what a real day in the life of an employee is like - as new employees (particularly top talent) will likely churn before their probation period is up.
+Ensure that your EVP accurately reflects what employees expect from their employment experience.
+The last thing you want to do is "polish" what a real day in an employee's life is like - as new employees (particularly top talent) will likely churn before their probation period is up.
 Being transparent will build trust with current and potential employees.
-Be clear about the organization's expectations and what employees can contribute to the company's success.
-Overpromising and underdelivering can lead to more harm than good.
-Potential and current employees must be able to understand your organization's culture in the true sense.

 5. Define or refine your mission and values